During the first week, familiarize yourself with any

 with a colleague or, preferably, a county leader will help you get

-acquainted with the different communities in the county.
-This will
+acquainted with the different communities in the county. and should be

 also provide an opportunity to bond with a leader.